cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

 ## Interact via the CLI

-Time to confirm that the transaction creates a game.
+Now you must confirm that the transaction creates a game.
 Start with:

 ```sh
 $ ignite chain serve
 ```

-And send your transaction as you did in the [previous section](./create-message.md):
+Send your transaction as you did in the [previous section](./create-message.md):

 ```sh
 $ checkersd tx checkers create-game $alice $bob --from $alice --gas auto
 ```

-There is a first hint of a good sign in the output: `gas_used` is a bit higher than it was before, `gas_used: "50671"`.
+A good sign is that the output `gas_used` is slightly higher than it was before (`gas_used: "50671"`).
 Confirm the current state:

 <CodeGroup>
 <CodeGroupItem title="Show next game" active>